Izakey/TeXsis/README.rst

 .. -*- restructuredtext -*-
-TeXsis := LaTeX + Thesis.

-A port of my M.Sc.
-Thesis into LaTeX format.

 Dissertation/ and Library/ contain the Faculty and Library version of the Thesis.

 Click on the main.pdf file to read the thesis here and now !